Bernedoodle puppies litter

 Brushing Teeth: Every dog’s oral health is as important as humans.
 So, brushing their teeth twice or thrice a week is really very important.

-Ears: Check their ears once a week to make sure that they are free of infection and have no foreign object in them.
+Ears: Check their ears once a week to make sure that they are free of infection and have no foreign objects in them.
 If your dog frequently touches his ears with his paws, you need to get it checked by a vet.

 Nails: Check your Bernedoodle’s nails regularly and trim them if needed.